martin12333/Readable-Lisp-S-expressions/Install-howto.md

 If you're going to use Common Lisp, you also need:

-*   *clisp*, *sbcl*, or some other implementation of Common Lisp.
-Cygwin includes a clisp package, so if you use Cygwin, that's the easiest option.
+*   *sbcl*, *clisp*, or some other implementation of Common Lisp.
+If you use Cygwin, clisp is probably the easiest option.
+Clisp has some unfortunate quirks (as described in the tutorial), so you might consider using sbcl instead, but readable *does* work on clisp.
 The "readable" software should work with any implementation of Common Lisp; please let us know if there's a problem.
 *   *[ASDF](http://common-lisp.net/project/asdf/)* (typically packaged with the name "cl-asdf").
 You may need to configure ASDF, as discussed below.
 As a convenience, we include a copy if you don't have your own copy.

 In most cases, users of Linux distributions can just use their package managers (such as yum, apt-get, or a GUI front-end for them) to easily install the relevant packages and any dependencies.